mik3ds/mik3ds.github.io/_posts/2020-5-20-Jekyll-Now.md

+---
+layout: post
-# Adding a Blog to a Github Pages site using Jekyll Now
+title: Adding a Blog to a Github Pages site using Jekyll Now
+---

 Recently I’ve been thinking about improving my personal website, [mikeclark.xyz](mikeclark.xyz.).
 The site is very simple; it uses Bootstrap 4, is hosted on Github Pages, and it only lists my main technical skills.